|

 • Talk about what happened

-Kindergarten STEM Activities by Skill
+Quick Kindergarten STEM Activities

-Engineering & Building Challenges (Core STEM)
+Engineering & Building STEM Challenges for Kindergarten

 Engineering challenges are the heart of kindergarten STEM.
 These activities encourage kids to design, build, test, and improve their ideas.